EBIvariation/eva-sub-cli/docs/common_metadata_errors.md

 # **Frequently encountered metadata errors**

 This section provides a curated overview of some of the common metadata errors.
-Each error is illustrated with a real validation output example, followed by a brief description about the error and the expected resolution for EVA submissions.
+Each error is illustrated with a real validation output example, followed by a brief description of the error and the expected resolution for EVA submissions.

 ## 1. Missing mandatory metadata